Im-Fran/franciscosolis.cl-old/README.md

 sail up -d # Run the container in background sail art optimize # If you want a faster load this will optimize the environment by caching lots of settings.
-If you have a permissions issue check below. sail art migrate --seed # Migrate and seed database
+If you have a permissions issue check below. sail art migrate --seed # Migrate and seed database sail art validate:permissions # Make sure roles and abilities are in the database.
 ```

 ### Permissions Issue